Otisville Tunnel

-The Otisville Tunnel is the longest tunnel on New York's Metro-North commuter railroad, at 5314 ft in length.
-Although the track curves at the western opening, underground the tunnel is a straight line, allowing the observer to see all the way through.
+The Otisville Tunnel is a railroad tunnel that carries Metro-North Railroad's Port Jervis Line beneath the Shawangunk Ridge.
+It is the longest tunnel in the Metro-North system, at 5314 ft in length.
+Although the track curves at the western opening, the tunnel itself is a straight line, allowing an observer to see all the way through.

-It is currently owned by Metro-North, having been sold by the Norfolk Southern Railway in 2003.
+It has been leased by Metro-North from the Norfolk Southern Railway since 2003.

 History

 The tunnel was built in 1908 by the Erie Railroad at the highest point of the Graham Line.
 The original Erie mainline went over the hill and connected at both ends with the tunnel.
 Later the "over the hill" tracks were abandoned and all trains ran through the tunnel.

 It later operated under the auspices of the merged Erie Lackawanna Railway from 1960 to 1976, and then Conrail from 1976 until it was acquired by Norfolk Southern as part of the breakup of Conrail.